Contents

 Alternative version

-Winston Churchill: The Wilderness Years poster
+Winston Churchill: The Wilderness Years (1981)

 Bftv 9.0 / IMDb 8.5

-This British television drama depicts a decade in Winston Churchill’s life when he was out of favor with the government.
+This British television drama depicts a decade in Winston Churchill’s life when he was out of favour with the government.
 During this period, from 1929 to 1939, Churchill warned about the growing threat of Nazi Germany while facing opposition from leaders who appeased Hitler.
 Despite political exile and personal challenges, Churchill persevered in his convictions, laying the groundwork for his future role as wartime Prime Minister.

 Top cast: Robert Hardy, Siân Phillips, Eric Porter, Tim Pigott-Smith, Peter Barkworth, Nigel Havers, Paul Freeman, Phil Brown, Edward Woodward, Peter Vaughan, Sherrie Hewson.

-Churchill: 100 Days That Saved Britain poster
+Churchill: 100 Days That Saved Britain (2015)

 Bftv 8.5 / IMDb 7.4

 This documentary explores a critical period in British history, focusing on the 100 days leading up to the Battle of Britain.
 As Nazi Germany intensifies its air raids, the newly appointed Prime Minister faces unimaginable pressure.
-The film delves into the wartime leader’s strategic decisions, the immense burden of responsibility and the unwavering spirit that helped Britain defend itself during this perilous time.
+The film delves into the wartime leader’s strategic decisions, the immense burden of responsibility and the spirit that helped Britain defend itself during this perilous time.

 Top cast: Robert Hardy, Jemma Redgrave, Phil Davis, Edwin Thomas, Nigel Anthony.